telefonicaid/fiware-orion/doc/roadmap.md

 ## Short term

-The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product:
+The following list of features are planned to be addressed in the short term, and incorporated in the next releases of the product:

 - NGSI-LD Basic Functionality.
 Entity creation, Entity update, Entity delete, Basic Query Support.
 - Notification improvements (initial notification skip, always-notify updates, etc.) (community)